 - Loopholes in international patent laws (threat)

 Harley-Davidson has the opportunity to satisfy and exceed the requirements of emissions regulations.
 In relation, the company can improve its sustainability policies as well as contributions to environmentalist programs.
 Despite intergovernmental efforts, some loopholes in international patent laws threaten Harley-Davidson through weak protection against imitation, which also affects other firms in the remote or macro-environment.
-Based on the legal external factors shown in this component of the PESTEL/PESTLE Analysis model, Harley-Davidson can improve its business processes and products to satisfy environmentalist regulations.
+Based on the external factors in this component of the PESTLE analysis model, Harley-Davidson can improve its business processes and products to satisfy environmentalist regulations.

-The external factors enumerated in this PESTEL/PESTLE Analysis of Harley-Davidson emphasize major opportunities for business growth and resilience.
+The external factors enumerated in this PESTLE analysis of Harley-Davidson emphasize major opportunities for competitiveness, business growth, and resilience.
 These opportunities are based on conditions of the remote or macro-environment.
-It is recommended that Harley-Davidson should implement changes in its global growth strategy.
-These changes must address the opportunities based on free trade agreements and the economic growth of developing countries.
+It is recommended that Harley-Davidson implement changes in its global growth strategy.
+These changes must address the opportunities based on free-trade agreements and the economic growth of developing countries.
 Also, Harley-Davidson can further develop its online marketing campaigns to take advantage of increasing support for e-commerce.
-Based on opportunities for product development, it is recommended that Harley-Davidson should improve the green technology and environmental impact of its products.
-Such improvement will address the opportunities based on attitudes about green technology, low-carbon lifestyles, and expanding emissions regulations.
-Moreover, this PESTEL/PESTLE Analysis indicates that Harley-Davidson should reform its marketing strategies.
-Such reform must address the opportunities based on increasing attitudes about leisure and women’s interest in chopper motorcycles.
-Harley-Davidson can significantly increase its business performance through these opportunities.
+Based on opportunities for product development, it is recommended that Harley-Davidson improve the green technology and environmental impact of its products.
+Such an improvement addresses the opportunities based on attitudes about green technology, low-carbon lifestyles, and expanding emissions regulations.
+Moreover, this PESTLE/PESTEL analysis indicates the benefit of reforming Harley-Davidson’s marketing mix (4P) and related aspects of its marketing strategy to address the opportunities based on increasing attitudes about leisure and women’s interest in chopper motorcycles.
+The company can significantly increase its business performance through these opportunities in the motorcycle market.